US added a strong 227,000 jobs in November in bounce-back from October slowdown

 The economy grew at a 2.8% annual pace from July through September on healthy spending by consumers.
 Annual economic growth has topped a decent 2% in eight of the past nine quarters.
 And inflation has dropped from a 9.1% peak in June 2022 to 2.6% last month.
 Even so, Americans were deeply frustrated by still-high prices under the Biden-Harris administration, and partly for that reason chose last month to return Donald Trump to the White House.

-While comparatively few Americans are losing jobs, those who do are finding it harder to land a new one: The average unemployed American in October had been out of work for 22.9 weeks, the longest such stretch in 2 1/2 years.
+While comparatively few Americans are losing jobs, those who do are finding it harder to land a new one: The average unemployed American last month had been out of work for 23.7 weeks, the longest such stretch in 2 1/2 years.

 The progress against inflation and the slowdown in hiring, which eases pressure on companies to raise wages and prices, led the Fed to cut its key rate in September and again last month.
 Another rate cut is expected to be announced when the Fed meets Dec.
 17-18.